Issam-Allymis/S-G-F/README.md

 # Credits
 - The hero image effect was inspired from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) CI Project

-- image resizer used to shrink the images [image resizer](https://imageresizer.com/)

 - The image quote was found on [wallpapercave.com](https://wallpapercave.com/bodybuilding-iphone-wallpapers)